Steve Chadie: Pedernales (1995–2012)

 He stayed on at Pedernales until the doors closed commercially in 2012.
 He still records Willie Nelson at the facility, however, including vocals and guitar on “Last Man Standing”, “My Way” (for which he received a Grammy for Best Traditional Pop Vocal Album), “God’s Problem Child”, “Willie Nelson and The Boys”, and “Summertime -Willie Nelson sings Gershwin”.

 Recording History

 In addition to his long tenure with Willie Nelson, Steve has worked with many notable artists, including Kacey Musgraves on A Very Kacey Christmas, Lukas Nelson & Promise of the Real, Meat Puppets, Kris Kristofferson, Wilco and Sheryl Crow.

 Awards

 Steve has been awarded a double platinum record for Los Lonely Boys "Heaven" and was nominated for a Grammy for the song "Heaven", as well.
 He has recorded and/or mixed five Los Lonely Boys records since their debut release.

 Other accolades include a triple platinum record for work done on Sublime's "Sublime" and a platinum record for work on Hilary Duff's self titled recording "Hilary Duff".
 In addition, he has been awarded a gold record for work done on Kenny Wayne Shepherd's "Live On" CD.

+Most recently, Steve won a GRAMMY for his engineering work on Willie Nelson’s “A Beautiful Time” (2023 Country Music Album of the Year).